B12 Shot Benefits More Than Just Your Weight!

 What Causes B12 Deficiency?

-A B12 deficiency can be caused by many different factors.
-The most likely causes are attributed to your lifestyle or how well your body absorbs the vitamin, One of the B12 shot benefits is that it can administer the vitamin to those who follow particular diets and can’t eat meat or animal products to source B12.
+Many different factors can cause B12 deficiency.
+The most likely causes are attributed to your lifestyle or how well your body absorbs the vitamin.
+One of the B12 shot benefits is that it can administer the vitamin to those who follow particular diets and can’t eat meat or animal products to source B12.
 The lifestyle changes, choices, and habits that can most affect your ability to get the recommended daily dose of vitamin B12 are your diet, pregnancy, and breastfeeding.
 Other risk factors include your age and your gut health.

 B12 Deficiency Risk Factors